Open

 Hotline for Risks in the Supply Chain

-Canon has set up a hotline to allow anyone inside or outside the company to freely report any concerns about the supply chain.
+Canon has set up a hotline to allow anyone inside or outside the company to anonymously report any concerns about the supply chain.
 This enables whistleblowers to share any specific concerns or information relating to issues such as child labor, forced labor, or other problems in the areas of human rights and occupational health and safety.
 This process is detailed in the Canon Supplier Code of Conduct and publicized.

 Addressing the Issue of Responsible Minerals Sourcing